InfTkm/ethereum-lab1/README.md

    npm install truffle-wallet-provider

  ```
    This creates a node_modules directory.
+Ignore the warnings.

 9) To compile and deploy the two contracts (Migrations.sol and Faucet.sol)
    to the blockchain (represented by Ganache), make sure that Ganache is running